MicrosoftDocs/quantum-docs/articles/overview-resources-estimator.md

     }
 }
 ```

-Inside the formulas, you can use the variables `oneQubitGateTime`, `twoQubitGateTime`, `oneQubitMeasurementTime`, and `twoQubitJointMeasurementTime`, whose value is taken from the corresponding field from the [physical qubit parameters](#custom-pre-defined-qubit-parameters), as well as the variable `eccDistance` for the code distance computed for the logical qubit, based on the physical qubit properties, the error correction threshold, and the crossing prefactor.
+Inside the formulas, you can use the variables `oneQubitGateTime`, `twoQubitGateTime`, `oneQubitMeasurementTime`, and `twoQubitJointMeasurementTime`, whose values are taken from the corresponding field from the [physical qubit parameters](#custom-pre-defined-qubit-parameters), as well as the variable `eccDistance` for the code distance computed for the logical qubit, based on the physical qubit properties, the error correction threshold, and the crossing prefactor.
 The time variables and `eccDistance` can be used to describe the `logicalCycleTime` formula.
 For the formula `physicalQubitsPerLogicalQubit` only the `eccDistance` can be used.

 ### Error budget